Monitor the cluster statusEstimated reading time: 1 minute

 current state is transient and the node is expected to correct itself back

 into a healthy state.
 Learn more about node status.

 You can use the

-validates that all its internal components are working, and returns the following HTTP error codes:
+validates that all its internal components are working, and returns one of the

 - 200, if all components are healthy

 - 500, if one or more components are not healthy